 Every time my clients ask me for tips to store and organize videos in SharePoint, I can’t think of a better solution than Microsoft Stream.
-With this post, I would like to explain what Microsoft Stream is and how you can use it to organize the videos.
+In this post, I would like to explain what Microsoft Stream is and how you can use it to organize videos.

 What is Microsoft Stream?

 In simple terms, it is your company’s internal video hub.
 Think of it as your company’s own YouTube® – a place to organize, store, and share videos.
 Unlike YouTube®, MS Stream is private to your organization and requires that the user log in/authenticate into the hub using Office 365 credentials.

 Why use Microsoft Stream?

 SharePoint Document library is an excellent place for working docs, like Word, Excel, PDF, etc. It is an excellent place for collaboration, and I documented the superior features of the SharePoint Document library in the past.
 However, with videos, the story is different.